gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 : This value holds the length of the Protection Solutions Indicator field in bytes plus 4.

-Protection Solutions Indicator: 32 bits (unsigned integer) : This value is set by default to zero.
+Protection Solutions Indicator: array of 32 bits (unsigned integer) : The array has at least one element.
+  The value is set by default to zero.
 It uses the different bit-values to indicate that the INIT contained an offer of the indiacted protection solutions.
 Value 0x1 is used to indicate that one offered DTLS 1.3 Chunk.